-Chris is an experienced civil litigator who has represented clients with insurance, employment, administrative and criminal law issues since 1999.
+Chris is an experienced civil litigator who has represented clients with insurance, employment, estate, administrative, and criminal law issues since 1999.
+He currently focuses mainly on insurance and civil litigation matters and has appeared in all levels of court in B.C.

 Chris acts for plaintiffs and insurers in personal injury matters, whether the injuries occur as a result of motor vehicle accidents or in other contexts.
 He is particularly adept at managing personal injury disputes where chronic pain and serious injuries are at issue.

 Chris is our in-house authority on assessing costs in motor vehicle accident litigation.
-He writes a chapter on this topic in the annually updated British Columbia Motor Vehicle Accident Claims Practice Manualand has authored a book, Plus TC&D: The Assessment of Costs and Disbursements in Motor Vehicle Injury Litigation, the most recent edition of which was published in 2017 by the Continuing Legal Education Society of BC.
+He writes a chapter on this topic in the annually updated British Columbia Motor Vehicle Accident Claims Practice Manual and has authored a book, Plus TC&D: The Assessment of Costs and Disbursements in Motor Vehicle Injury Litigation, the most recent edition of which (the Fifth Edition) was published in 2020 by the Continuing Legal Education Society of BC.

 Outside the office, Chris always has several projects on the go.
-He is a member of the Property Assessment Appeal Board, and has previously acted as an arbitrator for Translink fare infraction appeals and a member of the Employment and Assistance Appeal Tribunal.
+He is a director of multiple boards, including a long-term care home and a community recreational sporting association.
+He was a member of the Property Assessment Appeal Board for 10 years, and also previously acted as an arbitrator for Translink fare infraction appeals and was a member of the Employment and Assistance Appeal Tribunal.
 In 2015, he co-produced an award-winning feature-length film.

 *Practicing as Christopher J. Hope Law Corporation

-Michael Jackson is one of the founding partners of Lindsay LLP.
-He is an experienced defence lawyer, having appeared at all levels of court, up to and including the Supreme Court of Canada.
+Michael Jackson is a founding partner of Lindsay LLP, and is an experienced insurance litigation lawyer, having appeared at all levels of court, up to and including the Supreme Court of Canada (London Drugs Ltd. v.
+Kuehne & Nagel International Ltd. et al).
 His clients include general property, casualty and professional liability insurers.

 Michael was born and raised in Vancouver, British Columbia.
 He obtained a Bachelor of Arts at the University of British Columbia in 1975 and a Bachelor of Laws at the University of Victoria in 1981.
 He was admitted to the British Columbia Bar in 1982.

-Michael has practiced general insurance defence litigation since 1982, with a particular emphasis on product liability, occupier’s liability, personal injury (including catastrophic injury and fatal accident claims), marine and motor carrier cargo claims and industrial accident claims (including fires, gas explosions and blasting).
-He also handles claims relating to entertainment and sports liability, motor vehicle, highway maintenance, commercial/social host liquor liability and professional liability.
-In addition, Michael provides advice and legal opinions on insurance coverage to general property, casualty, professional liability and travel accident insurers.
+Michael has practiced general insurance litigation since 1982, with a particular emphasis on products liability, occupier’s liability, personal/bodily injury (including catastrophic injury and fatal accident claims), motor carrier cargo claims and industrial accident claims (including fires, gas explosions and blasting).
+He also handles claims relating to construction, mining, trucking, entertainment and sports liability, motor vehicle, highway maintenance, commercial/social host liquor liability and professional liability.
+In addition, Michael provides advice and legal opinion on insurance coverage to general property, casualty, professional liability and travel accident insurers.

-Michael has been invited to speak at continuing education seminars for insurance organizations such as the Canadian Risk and Insurance Management Society and both the Canadian and British Columbia Adjusters Association.
-He has also spoken at the Continuing Legal Education Society of B.C.
-Insurance Law conference and at numerous client seminars.
+Michael has spoken at various industry events and to various industry groups, including the Canadian Risk and Insurance Management Society, and the Canadian and British Columbia Adjusters Associations.
+He has also spoken at Continuing Legal Education conferences, and in-house client seminars.

-Michael enjoys a wide range of sports, including squash, soccer, skiing, sailing and cycling, as well as music, reading and travel.
+Michael is married with three children and lives in North Vancouver, where he enjoys a wide range of sports, including squash, soccer, skiing, sailing and cycling, as well as music, reading and travel.

 *Practicing as MJ Jackson Law Corporation